Eurekaarrow/UIC_LLMs_Helper/README.md

 ---

 ## 📞 **Contact**
 If you have any questions, please contact Yuchen Guo at r130026037@mail.uic.edu.cn or eurekaarrow@gmail.com.
-You can also visit Yuchen Guo's personal [Homepage](eurekaarrow.github.io) eurekaarrow.github.io🌐.
+You can also visit Yuchen Guo's personal [Homepage](https://eurekaarrow.github.io) at eurekaarrow.github.io🌐.

 ---